xCloud Backup

 Info

-- A subscription for xCloud Bacmup can be canceled at any time, but requires all backup buckets to be deleted first.
+- A subscription for xCloud Backup can be canceled at any time, but requires all backup buckets to be deleted first.

 - Cancellation takes effect at the end of the current billing period.